CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 2. System shows a list of tasks
 3. Actor requests to rename a specific task in the list by its index and also input the new task name
 4. System updates the task
-5. System shows a feedback message (“Task <index> updated”) and displays the updated list with the edited task name.
+5. System shows a feedback message (“Task <index> updated”) and displays the updated list
 6. Use case ends.

 **Extensions**